alyssadata/AI-Foundations-Self-in-Contact/tests/TEMPLATE.md

 * [Expected decision or rejection]
 * [Expected preservation across conditions or intervals]

-The expected outcome must be stated in behavioral or system-level terms.
+Expected outcomes must be stated in observable behavioral or system-level terms.

 Self-report alone is not sufficient.